You are here: Home Things To Do Norway Glaciers What is a glacier

 Learn more about these natural ice formations

-Definition of a glacier: A glacier is a persistent body of dense ice that is constantly moving under its own weight.
-It forms when snow accumulates over time, compresses, and turns into ice.
+Glaciers are among the most fascinating natural wonders of our planet.
 Glaciers are found in areas where the annual snowfall exceeds the rate at which the snow melts.
 This process can take hundreds to thousands of years, resulting in vast, thick ice formations.

 Alpine Glaciers: Also known as mountain glaciers, these are found in high mountainous regions.
 They flow down valleys and can form spectacular landscapes, such as U-shaped valleys and fjords.
 Glaciers in Norway are Alpine Glaciers.